terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 ### Customizing by using the override.json file

-The second route is to use the `override.json` to create a fully customized environment based on the starting template.
-By default, each pattern's `override.json` is set to contain the default environment configuration.
+The second approach is to utilize the `override.json` to create a fully customized environment based on the starting template.
+By default, each pattern's `override.json` contains the default environment configuration.
 You can use the `override.json` in the respective pattern directory by setting the template input `override` variable to `true`.
 Each value in `override.json` corresponds directly to a variable value from this root module, which each pattern uses to create your environment.

-#### Supported variables
+#### Supported Variables

 Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
-For a complete list of supported variables and attributes, see the [variables.tf ](variables.tf) file.
+For a complete list of supported variables and attributes, see the [variables.tf](variables.tf) file.

-#### Overriding variables
+#### Overriding Variables

 After every execution of `terraform apply`, a JSON-encoded definition is output.
 This definition of your environment is based on the defaults for the Landing Zone and any variables that are changed in the `override.json` file.
 You can then use the output in the `override.json` file.